 Tesla MR actively places students at clinical sites within 50 miles of their home address.
 With 334+ clinical site partnerships across 38+ states, most students are placed without needing to relocate.
 The program handles the affiliation agreements and site coordination.

 The key difference: Tesla MR’s model works regardless of where you live.
-AIMS requires you to be in or near New Jersey for the entire program.
-If you are in the Northeast and want local clinical connections in the NJ/NY market, AIMS has that advantage.
+AIMS requires you to be in or near New Jersey for the duration of the program.
+If you are in the region and want local clinical connections, AIMS has established affiliations.
 If you are anywhere else, Tesla MR’s nationwide placement model is the practical choice.

-For most MRI technologist job postings, the hiring requirement is the ARMRIT credential, not a specific degree.
-If you already hold a bachelor’s degree in another field, the associate degree adds minimal practical value.
-If you have no college degree and want one, the associate from AIMS is a legitimate credential on your resume.
+For most MRI technologist job postings, the hiring requirement is a recognized credential — most commonly ARMRIT or ARRT.
+The degree itself is rarely required.
+If you already hold a bachelor’s degree in another field, the associate adds minimal practical value beyond the certification eligibility itself.
+If you have no college degree and want one, or if you specifically want the ARRT pathway, the AIMS associate degree is a meaningful credential.

 The Time Factor

-AIMS Education’s program runs approximately 20 months.
+Per AIMS’s published documentation, the MRI Technology associate degree program runs 24 months (6 semesters, with 3 semesters per academic year).
 Tesla MR’s program takes 12 to 18 months depending on your pace.

 The timeline difference matters financially.
 Every month earlier you finish training is a month sooner you start earning MRI technologist wages.
 At the national median of $88,180 per year, each month of earlier employment is worth roughly $7,300 in potential earnings.